2009–10 Ivy League men's basketball season

 The 2009–10 Ivy League men's basketball season was the 56th season of Ivy League basketball.
 The Cornell University Big Red won their third consecutive Ivy League Championship and were the league's representative at the 2010 NCAA Division I men's basketball tournament.
 Seeded 12th in the East Region the Big Red won their first two games over number five seed Temple University 78-65 and number four seed University of Wisconsin 87-69 before falling to number one seed University of Kentucky 62-45 in the Sweet Sixteen.
-They were the first Ivy League team to reach the Sweet Sixteen since the Penn Quakers in 1979.
+They were the first Ivy League team to reach the Sweet Sixteen since the 1978–79 Penn Quakers and set an Ivy League record with 29 wins.

 Preseason

 The Ivy League held its pre-season media day on October 28, 2009 in Princeton, New Jersey.
 The league's media unanimously voted Cornell the preseason #1 for the second straight season.
 Cornell returned all five starters, three all-conference performers, and the Ivy League rookie and defensive players of the year from the 2009 Ivy League championship team.

 Two Ivy League seniors were named preseason candidates for the Lowe's Senior CLASS Award.
 Columbia's Patrick Foley and Brown's Matthew Mullery were named to the 30-man preseason list.